Vice President of Nationwide Series Operations

-2012 marks Steve deSouza 14th year as Vice President of Nationwide Series Operations at Joe Gibbs Racing (JGR).
+Steve deSouza has been Vice President of Nationwide Series Operations at Joe Gibbs Racing (JGR) since 1998.

-Over that time JGR’s Nationwide Series operations has grown to include three teams, while the driver development program has flourished under deSouza’s watchful eye that continues to identify many of the sports’ talented young drivers, like Darrell Wallace Jr., who, in 2013, became the first African-American to win a national NASCAR series race in 50 years.
+Over that time JGR’s Nationwide Series operations has grown to include three teams, while the driver development program has flourished under deSouza’s watchful eye.
+He continues to identify many of the sports’ talented young drivers, like Darrell Wallace Jr., who, in 2013, became the first African-American to win a national NASCAR series race in 50 years.

-Joe Gibbs has often been quoted as saying that while getting to the top in any sport is extremely difficult, remaining a champion is even harder.
-Winning three consecutive NASCAR Nationwide Series Championships from 2008-2010 was no easy feat and after narrowly missing out on a fourth consecutive title in 2011, deSouza will look to lead JGR toward the start of a new streak.
+Joe Gibbs has often remarked that while getting to the top in any sport is extremely difficult, remaining a champion is even harder.
+Winning three consecutive NASCAR Nationwide Series Championships from 2008-2010 was no easy feat, but deSouza is working hard to continue to build off all of JGR’s successes in the coming season.

 The Seattle native not only built successful racing programs but also was involved in business ventures that assisted in funding those racing programs.
 Among them a niche office equipment business that was taken out of bankruptcy and grew to became the largest independent mail and shipping room equipment vendor in the state of Washington.

-Those early business ventures would provide invaluable experience for deSouza in his current role.
-As would his experience in building sponsorship programs to support his racing.
-After two years of pitching sponsorship proposals, Interstate Batteries agreed to sponsor deSouza’s F-1 team thanks, ultimately, to deSouza’s ability to help Interstate land a huge marine account.
+Those early business ventures would provide invaluable experience for deSouza in his current role, as would his experience in building sponsorship programs to support his racing.
+After two years of pitching sponsorship proposals, Interstate Batteries agreed to sponsor deSouza’s F-1 team, ultimately thanks to deSouza’s ability to help Interstate land a huge marine account.
 That was the beginning of a great relationship that continues today.
 That relationship also introduced deSouza to the Gibbs family after Interstate Batteries made the decision to sponsor JGR’s first Sprint Cup Series team.
 From that point, the relationship with the Gibbs and others at JGR took a course of its own, growing into personal friendships over the next several years.

 A new opportunity arose when he accepted the challenge of developing a Nationwide Series race team for Bill Amick’s son Lyndon, who was moving up from the NASCAR Dash Series. deSouza’s first action was to pay a visit to his friends at JGR to learn as much about NASCAR as he could.

-deSouza lives in Concord, NC with his wife Missy, who works in the racing community with Motor Racing Outreach.
-They have a daughter Maggie, and a son, Clem.
+deSouza lives in Concord, NC with his wife Missy, who also works in the racing community with Motor Racing Outreach, and their two children.